GoogleChrome/web.dev/src/site/content/en/blog/a11y-tips-for-web-dev/index.md

 **Hearing issues** mean a user may have issues hearing sound emitted from a page.

-- Make the content understandable using
+- Provide
   [text alternatives](http://www.w3.org/TR/WCAG20/#media-equiv-av-only-alt)
   for all content that is not strictly text.
-- Ensure you test that your UI components are still functional [without sound](http://www.w3.org/TR/2008/REC-WCAG20-20081211/#content-structure-separation-understanding).
+- Test that your UI components are still functional [without sound](http://www.w3.org/TR/2008/REC-WCAG20-20081211/#content-structure-separation-understanding).

 ![Screenshot of the ChromeVox screen reader reading a web page.](screen-reader.jpg)